nutgmasson/gourmethiking/content/recipes/broccoli-salmon-mac-n-cheese.md

 1. Mix in plastic bag #2: soup mix, dried herbs, pepper flakes and black pepper.

 ## At camp
-1. Bring 1 L (4 cups or the equivalent of a large Nalgene bottle) to boil.
+1. Bring 1 L of water (4 cups or the equivalent of a large Nalgene bottle) to boil.
 1. Pour content of bag #1.
 1. Cook until pasta are al dente.
 Do NOT drain.
 1. Add the content of plastic bag#2, salmon and cheddar cheese.